Regional Conferences and Workshops for 2015-16

 2016 RTTP Game Development Conference

-July, 2016: Faculty interested in game design are encouraged to participate in the annual Game Development Conference (GDC), hosted by the Central Michigan University in Mt.
+July 13-16, 2016: Faculty interested in game design are encouraged to participate in the annual Game Development Conference (GDC), hosted by the Central Michigan University in Mt.
 Pleasant, MI.
-The first day will be set aside for one-day/one-game play for those new to Reacting to the Past or new to a particular game, and July following three will encompass the GDC itself.
-Information about the the most recent GDC can be found here.
+Wednesday, July 13 will be set aside for one-day/one-game play for those new to Reacting to the Past or new to a particular game, and July 14-16 will encompass the GDC itself.
+The Call for Proposals for GDC 2016 can be found here.

 Right Column Copy